Bill to boost semiconductor industry passes key Senate test

-WASHINGTON (AP) — The Senate has advanced a $280 billion bill designed to boost the semiconductor industry in the United States and to accelerate high tech research that backers say will be critical to the economy in future decades.
+WASHINGTON (AP) — The Senate on Tuesday advanced a $280 billion bill designed to boost the semiconductor industry in the United States and to accelerate high tech research that backers say will be critical to the economy in future decades.

 The Senate needed 60 votes to advance the bill and the vote was 64-32.
 The legislation is now on a glidepath to final passage in the Senate later this week.
 The House is also expected to take up the package this week.